jaysta1382/IntrotoProgrammingFinalProject/README.md

 it is a spinoff of doodle jump

 # Description
-a platforming videogame where you must ascend.
-You die when you descend
+a platforming videogame where you must ascend and you lose when you descend

 # Dependencies
 you must have python and pygame downloaded